lame-o/schedule-surfer/README.md

 python tritonscraper.py
 ```

-The automation pipeline will execute, surfing through course data and populating your Airtable base with structured records.
+The automation pipeline will execute, surfing through course data and populating your Airtable base with structured records from all available pages.

 ## 🛠 Technology Stack

 - **Python**: Core automation and data processing
 - **Playwright**: Headless browser automation
 - **PyAirtable**: Data storage and API integration

-## Contributing

-Feel free to open issues or submit pull requests with improvements.